Risso’s Dolphin Facts

-- As many as 30,000 of the Grampus griseus appear to inhabit one specific area alone.
-That region consists of the ocean waters adjacent to the coast of California, United States, alone.
+- Finally, as many as 30,000 of the Grampus griseus appear to inhabit one specific area alone.
+That region consists of the ocean waters adjacent to the coast of California, United States.

 Risso’s Dolphin Physical Description

 Sexual Dimorphism is present among the Risso’s Dolphin, but only to a small extent.
-The males are slightly greater, attaining a length of as much as 12.5 ft (3.8 m).
-They sometimes weigh as much as 1,100 lb (500 kg) but average only about 659 lb (300 kg).
-That is a big dolphin.
+The males grow slightly larger, attaining a length of as much as 12.5 ft (3.8 m).
+These sometimes weigh as much as 1,100 lb (500 kg).
+However, these average only about 659 lb (300 kg).

-The flippers are comparatively long and slender in shape.
-The head is much more rounded than that of most dolphins, with a distinctive crease in the sonar-detecting organ known as the melon.
+The flippers also grow comparatively long and slender in shape.
+The head is also much more rounded than that of most dolphins.
+Further, it has a distinctive crease in the sonar-detecting organ known as the melon.

-In addition, its natural coloring is primarily a dark gray.
-However, adults often display extensive white patches, as a result of scarring from encounters with prey and potential predators.
+In addition, its natural coloring shows primarily a dark gray.
+However, adults often display extensive white patches.
+These occur as a result of scarring from encounters with prey and potential predators.